metacpan/metacpan-cpan-extracted/distros/A/App-optex/README.md

     % optex command

-or symbolic link file linked to **optex**:
+or as a symbolic linked file to **optex**:

     command -> optex

-If the configuration file `~/.optex.d/`_command_`.rc` exists, it is read before execution and command arguments are pre-processed using that configuration.
+If the configuration file `~/.optex.d/`_command_`.rc` exists, it is evaluated before execution and command arguments are pre-processed using it.

 ## OPTION ALIASES